Content

 Clearly visible: The MaXalami tubeless insert foam ring sits tightly on the rim.

-Our test setup – where did we really put the MaXalami puncture insert to the test?
+Our Test Setup – where did we really put the MaXalami puncture insert to the test?

-This is how you mount the MaXalami tubeless insert
+How to mount the MaXalami tubeless insert

 The assembly setup of Pepi's Tire Noodle is very simple.